ebloc/ebloc-broker/docs/convert/README.md

 coreMinuteGas    = coreGasMin + coreGasHour * 60 + coreGasDay * 1440;
 storageType       = 2; // Please note that 0 stands for IPFS , 1 stands for eudat.
 2 stands for IPFS with miniLock

-if (coreNum <= clusterCoreLimit ) {//Before assigning coreNum checks the coreLimit of the cluster.
+if (coreNum <= providerCoreLimit ) {//Before assigning coreNum checks the coreLimit of the provider.
 	//Following line submits the Job:
-	eBlocBroker.insertJob(clusterID, jobHash, coreNum, jobDescription, coreMinuteGas, storageType, myMiniLockId, {from: web3.eth.accounts[0], value: coreNum*pricePerMin*coreMinuteGas, gas: 3000000 } );
+	eBlocBroker.insertJob(providerID, jobHash, coreNum, jobDescription, coreMinuteGas, storageType, myMiniLockId, {from: web3.eth.accounts[0], value: coreNum*pricePerMin*coreMinuteGas, gas: 3000000 } );
 }
 ```

 ###**Submit a Job using EUDAT**

-Before doing this you have to be sure that you have shared your folder with cluster's FId.
+Before doing this you have to be sure that you have shared your folder with provider's FId.
 Please follow ...<github issue>.
 Otherwise your job will not accepted.

 Now `jobHash` should be your `FederationCloudId` followed by the name of the folder your are sharing having equal symbol in between.